kadajnanadeepika-245/MSD_AgriCart_Login-Signup-Page/README.md

 ---

 ## 📜 Description
-The MSD_AgriCart Login & Signup page offers a clean, modern, and user-friendly interface for farmers, buyers, and sellers to securely access their accounts.
+The MSD_AgriKart Login & Signup page offers a clean, modern, and user-friendly interface for farmers, buyers, and sellers to securely access their accounts.
 Featuring a stylish background, glass-effect forms, and responsive design, it ensures quick, safe registration and seamless login on any device.

 ---